 Today’s educational landscape is experiencing quite a revolution, thanks to the development, popularization, and growth of the e-learning industry which has moved the educational process from physical to virtual context.

 Since 2000, virtual learning has seen a 900% growth, becoming the fastest growing market in the education industry.
-According to some estimates, the global online teaching industry is predicted to surpass a staggering $243 billion in 2022.
+According to some estimates, the global online teaching industry is predicted to surpass a staggering $243 billion.
 By 2026, this industry is projected to reach $336.98 billion.
 Whether the COVID-19 pandemic will accelerate those projections remains to be seen.

 However, the fact remains that this large and ever-growing field has opened up an array of opportunities for everyone, from eager learners who can now obtain vast knowledge from their own homes to businesses and entrepreneurs who have gotten access to new venues for generating income and sharing their knowledge.